TheGreymanShow/vertical-pod-autoscaler-operator/README.md

 - Delete the pod of your deployment, the pod will be automatically recreated since the resource policy is rolling-update.
 - The newly created pod will have the request value equal to the 'target' provided by the vpa recommendations.

-## How to check VPA changing the pod's metrics in Auto mode?
+### How to check VPA changing the pod's metrics in Auto mode?

+### Future Work
+1. Expose the VPA recommendations metrics using kube-state-metrics to query in PromQL.
+[Refer this](https://github.com/kubernetes/kube-state-metrics/blob/master/docs/verticalpodautoscaler-metrics.md).
+2. Install VPA in Jupyter Lab namespace in OCP
+      1. Jupyter Lab namespace does not have deployments only has pods.
+(VPA only works with Deployments, StatefulSets, DaemonSets, ReplicaSets etc. You cannot use it with a standalone Pod that does not have an owner.)
+      2. Hence, we can create a custom controller and associate it with pods and associate the created custom controller to VPA custom resource.

-## References
+### References

 ### Sprint demo videos
 * Sprint 1: https://www.youtube.com/watch?v=ywLisR5bDBU